Naveen272006/19CS302_Module_2/Ex no_7.md

-# EX 7 C Program to Print a right triangle star Pattern
+# EX 8 C program to perform multiplication and division of two numbers using functions (without argument and without return type).

 ## AIM:
-To write a C Program to Print a right triangle star Pattern
+To write a C program to perform multiplication and division of two numbers using functions (without argument and without return type).

 ## Algorithm
 1. 1.Start the program.
-2.Declare an integer variable n for the number of rows.
+2.Declare two global variables for the numbers.
-3.Take input from the user for the value of n.
+3.Create two functions — one for multiplication and one for division — without arguments and return type.
-4.Use a nested loop: Outer loop runs from 1 to n (for each row).
-Inner loop runs from 1 to the current row number and prints stars (*).
+4.In main(), take input for the two numbers, then call both functions.
 5.End the program.

 ## Program: